ZenonSeth/logistica/ROADMAP.md

   - Non-network machines (Disassembler, Autocrafter) fall back to area-protection-only

 ## Low priority
+- Named interactors - allow you to remotely place and get things from other blocks, e.g. furnaces
 - Add compatibility with on_move_node - used by mods that teleport nodes

 ## Other changes to consider